norlinga/essays/testing-journey.md

 And... the tests still pass.
 Awesome.

-It turns out Ruby handles `nil == true` just fine - returning false - which means I don't have to guard against `nil` explicity in the `Hash`, meaning safe navigation wasn't necessary.
+It turns out Ruby hashes handle missing keys and `nil == true` just fine - returning false - which means I don't have to guard against `nil` explicity in the `Hash`, meaning safe navigation wasn't necessary.
 The test suite confirmed it, and I got to delete an operator I didn't need.

 This is what testing unlocks: **not just correctness, but curiosity**.
 Without the backstop of a working test suite... would I have even asked that question?
-Maybe not, since the consequence of pursuing that sort of answer could introduce regressions and require _A Lot Of Work_.
+Maybe, but also maybe not since the consequence of pursuing that sort of answer could introduce regressions and require _A Lot Of Work_.

 ## The Freedom to Refactor